Asymptotically almost all \lambda-terms are strongly normalizing: Combinatorial results

-\end{proposition} \begin{proof} (1) Every unary-binary tree with $n$ inner nodes and $k$ leaves has $k-1$ binary and $n-k+1$ unary nodes.
-We have $C(k-1)$ binary trees with $k$, leaves.
-Every such a tree has $2\cdot k-1$ nodes (inner nodes and leaves).
-Therefore there are ${n+k-1 \choose n-k+1}$ possibilities of inserting $n-k+1$ unary nodes (we can put unary node above every node of a binary tree).
-(2) The asymptotics for $M(n)$ is obtained by using standard tools of the generating function (for this sequence it is equal to $m(x)=\frac{1-x-\sqrt{1-6x+x^2}}{2x}$).
-For more details see \cite{fs01}. \end{proof}
+\end{prop} \proof (1) Every unary-binary tree with $n$ inner nodes and $k$ leaves has $k-1$ binary and $n-k+1$ unary nodes.
+We have $C(k-1)$ binary trees with $k$ leaves.
+Every such a tree has $2 k-1$ nodes (inner nodes and leaves).
+Therefore there are ${n+k-1 \choose n-k+1}$ possibilities of inserting $n-k+1$ unary nodes (we can put a unary node above every node of a binary tree).

+(2) The asymptotics for $M(n)$ is obtained by using standard tools of the generating function \correc{method} (see, e.g., \cite[Ch.VII.4]{fs01} for exact computations).